-LogRhythm 7.8 is the last published version of the SOAP API.
-LogRhythm is deprecating the SOAP API in favor of more usable and sustainable integration through RESTful APIs.
-We encourage customers and partners using the SOAP API to migrate their integrations to REST APIs.
+LogRhythm 7.8 was the last published version of the SOAP API.
+LogRhythm is deprecating the SOAP API in favor of more effective and sustainable integration through RESTful APIs.
+While the SOAP API is still usable in 7.9, we encourage customers and partners using the SOAP API to migrate their integrations to REST APIs.
 For more information on REST integration, see our REST API documentation.

 LogRhythm supports an optional programmatic interface to maintain the integrity of shared information distributed between LogRhythm and other external data sources.
 This includes the ability to automate the exchange and synchronize configuration data to enhance administrative functions, as well as extend monitoring and analysis functions.